Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Introduction

 Previous interferometry experiments at $\nu=5/2$~\cite{Willett2007,Willett2009a,Willett2010a,Willett2013a,Willett2013b} have observed resistance oscillations consistent with charge $e/4$ and charge $e/2$ excitations displaying, respectively, non-Abelian braiding and Abelian braiding statistics.
-Meanwhile, noise~\cite{Dolev2008a}, tunneling~\cite{Radu2008a}, and charge sensing measurements~\cite{Venkatachalam2011} at $\nu=5/2$ have all found signatures of $e/4$ quasiparticles but no indication of $e/2$ quasiparticles.
+Meanwhile, tunneling~\cite{Radu2008a} and charge sensing measurements~\cite{Venkatachalam2011} at $\nu=5/2$ have found signatures of $e/4$ quasiparticles but no indication of $e/2$ quasiparticles.
+At the same time shot noise measurements~\cite{Dolev2008a} found evidence for $e/4$ quasiparticles and indicated a crossover from $e/4$ to $e/2$-dominated behavior in different temperature and voltage ranges~\cite{Dolev2010,Carrega2011,Feldman2017}.
 These measurements did not probe the braiding statistics of the excitations, only their electrical charge.
 By contrast, interferometry measurements can provide information about both the charge and the braiding statistics of the quasiparticles.
 A recent measurement of the thermal Hall conductivity~\cite{Banerjee2018} is an indirect probe of the topological order of the bulk and, therefore, an indirect measure, at best, of the presence of quasiparticles with non-Abelian braiding statistics in the bulk.

+This study presents two important new findings: (i) interferometric signatures consistent with the non-Abelian even-odd effect at filling factor $\nu=7/2$, and (ii) stable (over hours or even days) interference oscillations consistent with the even-odd effect at both $\nu=5/2$ and $7/2$, where at both filling factors sporadic interruptions of this stability take the form of phase jumps by $\pi$ indicative of either the fermion parity change or change in the number of the enclosed $e/4$ quasiparticles.